Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Framework Details

 Interpretation is to align neuron's activation pattern with human's definition of a concept.
-To depict the boundary of a concept in human understanding, a pair of queries is constructed by instructing large language models to modify an original query into a de-concept one.
-The prompt used to instruct includes a two-level safety concept definition showing as followed: \begin{promptbox} \textbf{System Prompt}: You will be provided with a [Query] that includes certain [concept].
-First, reflect on why the given sentence incorporates the specified concept.
-Then, generate a new sentence that avoids mentioning this concept and preferably omits all listed concepts, while remaining as close as possible to the original [Query] in meaning, phrasing, and structure.
-Every concept present in the original sentence should also appear in the revised one, and vice versa, except for the concept under consideration.
-Follow the format below and output only the revised query without any additional text: '''text [your modified query] '''
+To depict the boundary of a concept in human understanding, a pair of queries is constructed by instructing LLMs to modify an original query into a de-concept one.
+The prompt used to instruct includes a two-level safety concept definition showing as followed: